✿ suzumi nagase ❞

 proxy of suijin, representative of spring and the element of water, and resident of matsudo, chiba prefecture.

-not wanting to trouble people by being anything less than perpetually bubbly and agreeable has made suzumi more closed off than she'd like to admit. the more she doesn't want someone to know about how she really feels, the more she'll keep smiling like nothing's wrong. the more she doesn't want to let go of something, the less she'll bring it up. she rarely, if ever, tells anyone how she really feels or what she really wants.
+even though she's well-liked among her peers, suzumi is more closed off than she'd like to admit. she's bubbly around others, but that's because she'd rather let them think that there's nothing on her mind, nothing bothering her at all. the more she doesn't want someone to know about how she really feels, the more she'll keep smiling as if nothing's wrong. the more she doesn't want to let go of something, the less she'll bring it up. she's passive to a fault, and knows it too.

 she'll settle for average if means less trouble for her.